5 Best Dog Flea Shampoos—Reviewed · Kinship

 How often should I use them?

-During active infestation, once every 7 to 14 days is typical.
+During active infestation, once every seven to 14 days is typical.
 Always follow label instructions and model your use around your dog’s skin sensitivity.

 Are these shampoos safe for every dog?